 What you can do is ask lots of probing questions, like those found in this article.
 When you run into a situation where you don't know which steps to take, call the financial aid office.
 Helping families through this process is what they do.
 If you approach financial aid offices with a positive attitude, a willingness to work with them, and a desire to make a great match between your son or daughter and the college, most financial aid staff will go out of their way to help you.
 If, on the other hand, a particular financial aid office is not going to be helpful, it is best to know that sooner rather than later.

 And don't forget to take your concerns directly to God.
 Just as you ask God for wisdom to make the right decision about which college to choose, ask God to lead you to the right peoplewise and caring financial aid staff who can help you through a complex process.

 Chris Dooley, Director of Enrollment Management at Tennessee Temple University, and his financial aid staff reviewed this article for accuracy.
-Aaron and Campus Life would like to thank Chris and his team for their helpful comments and insights.
+Many thanks to Chris and his team for their helpful comments and insights.